ubalklen/Tomatology/README.md

 ## Feature Enginnering

 I've choosen to use information about rating, genre, directors and cast to build the model's features.
 I turned rating and genre into binary features, one for each avaliable option of rating (a, b, c...) and genre (a, b, c etc).
-Because applying the same procedure to directors and actors would generate many features, I selected the most known directors and actors and built features to check the presence of each one of them in a movie.
+Because applying the same procedure to directors and actors would generate many features, I selected the most known directors and actors and built features to check for the presence of each one of them in a movie.

 ## Model